 Syria: The Syrian government of Hafez al-Assad and his son Bashar al-Assad has never forgiven Egypt for making peace with Israel, especially once the Syrians realized that Sadat waged the entire 1973 war simply to gain the diplomatic clout to facilitate the peace treaty, thus leaving Syria to face Israel alone.
 With the fall of the Soviet Union and the near-collapse of the Syrian government as a result, Egypt has been a key actor in trying to convince the Syrians to open their doors to the rest of the world and become a more moderate regional player.
 However, the recent turmoil and mass killings in Syria has led to the condemnation of Syria by the Arab League, of which Egypt is a leading member.
 Egypt has not gone out of its way to berate Syria; however, it has made it clear that it does not condone the use of violence against protesters.
 One of the major reasons why Egypt has held back is the lack of civilian leadership.
 Egypt's government remains focused on internal issues.
 Still, should violence escalate, the government will be expected to take a solid stance, one which will be put before the Egyptian people for validation.

-United States: Egypt was once seen as America's staunchest Arab ally, however, this is no longer the case.
+United States:' Egypt was once seen as America's staunchest Arab ally.
+However, this is no longer the case.
 While it would be wrong to think that relationship between Egypt and the U.S has ended, it has, however, been fundamentally changed.
 In the past, Egypt was seen as America's lap dog.
 In exchange for aid money and deals on military equipment, Egpyt essentially followed America's political lead.
-This was a mutually beneficial arrangement, especially because it benefitted the Egyptian military, who kept Hosni Mubarak in power.
+This was a mutually beneficial arrangement, especially because it benefited the Egyptian military, who kept Hosni Mubarak in power.
 However, with the move towards democracy, Egyptian politicians cannot afford to be seen as being in the pocket of America.
 Rather, they must be perceived to be acting in Egypt's best interest.
-This means that Egypt must find its own path.
-The U.S. has threatened to cut off aid to Egypt; however, it is generally believed that this will not happen.
+This means that Egypt must find its path.
+The U.S. has threatened to cut off aid to Egypt; however, it is believed that this will not happen.
 Cutting off aid would render useless one of the last levers the U.S has in Egypt.
-Cutting aid, solely out of fear and without any real reason, is viewed as unproductive and wasteful.
-Rather, the U.S. would like to maintain aid so that it can use it to apply pressure when it is most productive.
-Egypt is a moderate country and is unlikely to act in a manner that would justify such an action.
-While in the past Egypt was more mindful of what the U.S. wanted than what its own people wanted, now Egyptian politicians will need be reelected.
-This means concentrating on the desires of the people, and it also means a harsher stance towards Israel, a stance independent of U.S. pressure.
-To be seen to bend to American pressure would be seen as a failure of Egyptian sovereignty, something that a re-invented nation must avoid.
-A harsher stance towards Israel does not at all mean an oppositional one.
-While Egypt will certainly be more critical of Israel, it has a vested interest in being present at the peace talks.
-This means balancing criticism of Israel with maintaining its appearance as a credible partner for peace.
+The recent changes in Egyptian government likely indicates that the two governments will once again become closer allies.
+Sisi feels an intense need to preserve the relations and the funding that accompanies them.
+However, Sisi has also felt personally insulted by U.S. statements.
+Recent U.S. attempts to negotiate a cease-fire, without Egyptian involvement did serve to spurn Sisi, as well as recent U.S. statements denouncing Egyptian treatment of Brotherhood prisoners.
+Sisi, and his government must demonstrate that they are not the political lackeys of the U.S. but instead working in the best interests of all of Egypt.